 - Wrongful death

-At William G. Kolodner Personal Injury Lawyers, we’ll fight to recover full compensation for all of your losses.
+At WGK Personal Injury Lawyers, we’ll fight to recover full compensation for all of your losses.
 To learn more about how we can help you prove your case, call our law firm for a free case review today.